lineartimer/WebAppStarterPack/doc/notes.md

 Eager loading vs. lazy loading: to enable lazy loading, install the Microsoft.EntityFrameworkCore.Proxies.
 But lazy loading might lead to performance problems if not used carefully (N+1 query problem).

 When EF Core queries a database, it stores a snapshot of the result set in memory.
 Any changes to the entities are made against that snapshot and it's written back to the database only later.
 To speed up read only queries, you can skip the snapshot and conserve system resources by adding the AsNoTracking() method to the query.

+LINQ queries are generally safe from SQL injection because they are translated into parameterized SQL queries by Entity Framework.

 ### Creating a new database from the code